jayasurya17/police-stop-outcome/final_report.md

 ![KNN neighbous analysis](analysis_visualization/KNN.png)

 - Accuracy of KNN with and without `cross_val_score` is almost the same.
-It starts at the same accuracy and slowly moves further away but the difference is more or less the same always.
+It starts at the same accuracy and slowly moves further away but the difference is always the same.
 This indicates that lower values of K is more favorable for the outcome.
 - Following are the results of the accuracy with which KNN was able to classify each of the class in the outcome.
 Implementation of this is written in `knn_find_accuracy_of_each_class` method which can be found in `knn_analysis.py`

   | stop_outcome     | accuracy with 5 neighbors | accuracy with 15 neighbors | accuracy with 25 neighbors |